spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 of the spectral region is created.
 You can load this line map in any image viewer pane to inspect the result.

-A line map can also be created using the Moment Maps Plugin using a similar workflow.
+A line map can also be created using the :ref:`Moment Maps Plugin <moment-maps>` using a similar workflow.
 Select the (continuum-subtracted) dataset in the Plugin using the :guilabel:`Data` pulldown.
 Then either select a subset in the Spectral Region pulldown or enter the lower and upper